gugamm/redux-api-mapper/docs/api.md

 A function that receive the request object and do anything.
 The return will be ignored.
 Called before dispatching FETCH_START

 ### `afterResponse`
-A function that receive an response object and <b>CAN(but not required to)</b> parse the response into something else.
-Called before calling FETCH_COMPLETE or FETCH_ERROR
+A function that receive an response object after the request complete.
+Called before `responseParse`.

 ### `bodyParse`
 A function used to parse the body that will be send to the request.
 Receive a body(anything) and return a new body(anything)